logbie/wfl/README.md

-# WFL (WebFirst Language)
+# WFL (WebFirst Language) v0.1.0

-**⚠️ IMPORTANT: This software is alpha quality at best and should not be relied on for production use. ⚠️**
+**⚠️ IMPORTANT: This software is alpha quality and should not be relied on for production use. ⚠️**

 WFL is a programming language designed to be readable and intuitive, using natural language constructs to lower the barrier to entry for new programmers while still providing powerful features for experienced developers.